Anatolia

-Anatolia (Anadolu), also known as Asia Minor, (Note: Additional alternative names include Asian/Asiatic Turkey, the Anatolian Peninsula, and the Anatolian Plateau.) is a peninsula in West Asia that makes up the majority of the land area of Turkey.
-It is the westernmost protrusion of Asia and is geographically bounded by the Mediterranean Sea to the south, the Aegean Sea to the west, the Turkish Straits to the northwest, and the Black Sea to the north.
+Anatolia (Ανατολή, Anadolu), also known as Asia Minor, (Note: Additional alternative names include Asian/Asiatic Turkey, the Anatolian Peninsula, and the Anatolian Plateau.) is a peninsula in West Asia that makes up the majority of the land area of Turkey.
+It is the westernmost protrusion of Asia and is geographically bounded by three seas: the Mediterranean Sea to the south, the Aegean Sea to the west, the Propontis or Sea of Marmara to the northwest with its two choke points, Hellespont toward the Mediterranean and Bosporus toward the Black Sea, and the latter itself to the north.
 The eastern and southeastern limits have been expanded either to the entirety of Asiatic Turkey or to an imprecise line from the Black Sea to the Gulf of Alexandretta.
 Topographically, the Sea of Marmara connects the Black Sea with the Aegean Sea through the Bosporus and the Dardanelles, and separates Anatolia from Thrace in Southeast Europe.

-During the Neolithic, Anatolia was an early center for the development of farming after it originated in the adjacent Fertile Crescent.
+During the Neolithic period, Anatolia was an early center for the development of farming after it originated in the adjacent Fertile Crescent.
 Beginning around 9,000 years ago, there was a major migration of Anatolian neolithic farmers into Europe, with their descendants coming to dominate the continent as far west as the Iberian Peninsula and the British Isles.